 A proud citizen of Black River First Nation with family ties to Sagkeeng First Nation, Bruyere’s painting was selected as the winning submission from a call for artistic expressions early in 2020.
 The goal of the campaign is to end the violence by raising awareness of the systems and structures that put Indigenous women, girls, and 2SLGBTQQIA people so disproportionately at risk.
 The powerful image Bruyere created honours the lives and legacy of missing and murdered Indigenous women, girls, and 2SLGBTQQIA people, and the campaign invites all Manitobans and all Canadians to come together and join us.

-Lost But Not Forgotten is being shared on billboards, bus boards, and social media throughout Winnipeg and southern Manitoba in June and July.
+Lost But Not Forgotten is being shared on billboards, bus boards, and social media throughout Winnipeg and southern Manitoba through the fall season of 2020.
 Bus boards can be found on 30 Winnipeg Transit buses on routes throughout the city.
 The billboards are located in Brandon, Portage la Prairie, Dauphin, Minnedosa, Winkler, and in Winnipeg.

 SCO is committed to ending the violence and each day until October 4, 2020, a special date to honour missing and murdered Indigenous women and girls and 2SLGBTQQIA people in Manitoba, SCO will highlight one of the National Inquiry’s Calls for Justice to remind governments, institutions, and all Canadians of their responsibilities.
 SCO invites all organizations and allies to do the same.